This is the trail description for Stage 3 of our Emperor’s Crown (Kaiserkrone) Trek in the Wilder Kaiser Mountains of Tirol, Austria.

 From the Granderalm hut (not managed), the path follows the pasture fence in the direction of Gaudeamushütte.

-For the next hour, continue heading west.
 The trail cuts across multiple mountain pastures including Grander-Hochalm (1385 m) and Graspoint-Hochalm (1349 m).
 None of these alpine pasture huts serve food.

 A delightful path leads to Obere Regalm, a managed hut below the south faces of the Regalmspitze peak.